A Northwest Calgary Law Firm

 A personal directive is a document that appoints someone to be your agent and make personal decisions on your behalf if you become incapable.

 Like an attorney named in a springing enduring power of attorney, your agent would have no authority until you become mentally incapable of making decisions for yourself.
 The difference is that while an attorney is named to deal with your property and financial affairs, your agent would have the authority to make any non-financial decisions on your behalf.
+If you are looking for a wills and estates lawyer in NW Calgary, choose Dukeshire Law Office.
+We have the experience and team to help you secure your family’s future.
+Our areas of expertise also include real estate and notary services.

 Agents would typically be making decisions for you in respect to things like your health care; end of life decisions; accommodation; whom you live and associate with; your participation in social, educational and employment activities; and other legal matters not pertaining to your estate.